demola07/library_mgt_system/README.md

 # Library Management System

-A distributed library management system built with FastAPI and PostgreSQL.
-The system consists of two independent microservices:
+A distributed library management system built with FastAPI, PostgreSQL and RabbitMQ.
+The system consists of two independent microservices and a shared folder to hold shared files between the two services:

 1. Frontend API - Handles user-facing operations like book browsing and borrowing
 2. Admin API - Manages administrative operations like book management and user oversight
+3. Shared - Shared components like message broker, message types, pagination, etc.

+### Video Demonstration

+For a visual overview of the Library Management System, you can watch the video demonstration.
+This video provides insights into the project setup, as well as the system's features and functionalities, showcasing the Frontend and Admin APIs.

+Here is a link to a [video demonstration of the project](https://www.google.com).
 ## Features

 ### Frontend API
-- User enrollment
+- User enrollment and broadcasting via RabbitMQ
 - Book catalogue browsing
 - Book filtering by publisher and category
 - Book borrowing system